Bachelor of Arts or Bachelor of Science in Criminal Justice

 Evangel’s Criminal Justice program provides a solid foundation for students to become involved in the multifaceted criminal justice system, which includes law enforcement, juvenile justice, probation and parole, corrections, private security and the courts.
 The Criminal Justice program also prepares students to apply their Christian worldview to the realities of our culture and its many challenges.
 Our program creates an exceptional balance among academic preparation, practical application and the spiritual growth required for you to achieve a successful career.

-With a firm foundation from the Behavioral Sciences Department, the Criminal Justice Program provides our students a balance of academic preparation, practical application and spiritual growth.
+With a firm foundation from the Behavioral and Social Sciences Department, the Criminal Justice Program provides our students a balance of academic preparation, practical application and spiritual growth.

 In addition to providing a firm foundation and understanding of the principles, concepts, theories and practices associated with the criminal justice system, our program develops leadership and critical thinking skills in our students.